The Best Albums of 2022

 Are You Happy Now? by Jensen McRae

-Jensen McRae’s debut album feels simple, but has an underlying sense of complexity rarely seen on an artist’s first LP.
+Jensen McRae’s debut album feels simple, but has an underlying sense of complexity rarely seen on a first release.
 McRae has a devastating belt, a beautiful falsetto, and a stunning lower register, allowing her to convey intense emotion through her vocals.
 A variety of influences are recognizable on this project, including Phoebe Bridgers-esque metaphors on “Adam’s Ribs,” Sara Bareilles pep on “Good Legs,” pinpoint lyricism reminiscent of Lucy Dacus on “Machines,” and SZA-style angst on “White Boy.”
-Her melodies are memorable, but never in-your-face or forcefully catchy, and the acoustic-based production is intriguing.
+Her melodies are memorable, but never in-your-face or forcefully catchy, and the often-acoustic production is consistently intriguing.
 McRae’s most impressive skill, though, is her writing.
 Her storytelling is well-crafted, relatable, and authentic.
-The attention to detail and sheer talent from McRae is evident throughout this entire project.
+Her attention to detail and sheer talent is evident throughout this entire project.

 Ivory by Omar Apollo

 Omar Apollo blew up this year after his song “Evergreen” went viral on TikTok.
 His album Ivory proves that he has much more to offer than a single social media moment.
-Apollo demonstrates his versatility throughout his debut LP, ranging from euphoric indie-pop/rock on “Talk” to the pure R&B “Invincible” with Daniel Caesar, mixing synthpop on “Go Away” with campfire guitar on “Petrified,” singing the traditional flamenco “En El Olvido” right before the erotic pop-rap “Tamagotchi,” and combining the Frank Ocean-reminiscent “Evergreen” with the soft Prince-inspired conclusion “Mr. Neighbor.”
-Despite the sonic variety, though, the record is tied together through cohesive production styles and overarching themes of intimacy, love, and passion.
+Apollo demonstrates his versatility throughout his debut LP, going from euphoric indie-pop on “Talk” to the pure R&B “Invincible” with Daniel Caesar, mixing synth pop on “Go Away” with campfire guitar on “Petrified,” singing the traditional flamenco “En El Olvido” right before the erotic pop-rap “Tamagotchi,” and combining the Frank Ocean-reminiscent “Evergreen” with the Prince-inspired closer “Mr. Neighbor.”
+Even with this sonic variety, the record is tied together through overarching themes of intimacy, love, and passion.

 Preacher's Daughter by Ethel Cain

-Ethel Cain’s unnerving debut album uniquely fuses elements of dream pop, Americana, slowcore, and gothic rock, creating a dark, frisson-inducing atmosphere.
-Even more chilling than the production, however, is the concept album’s full-fledged narrative, which begins with Southern small-town life, the American dream, religion, and young love, and ends with abuse, intergenerational trauma, murder, and cannibalism.
-Heavy reverb allows Cain’s vocals to soar on tracks like “American Teenager” that exuberate hope in spite of darkness, and vocal filters add to the album’s disturbing nature, most present in “Ptolemaea,” a frighteningly discordant moment in the album’s narrative.
+Ethel Cain’s unnerving debut album fuses elements of dream pop, Americana, slowcore, and gothic rock, creating a dark, frisson-inducing atmosphere.
+Even more chilling than the production, however, is the concept album’s full-fledged narrative, which begins with Southern small-town life, the American dream, and young love, and ends with abuse, intergenerational trauma, and cannibalism.
+Heavy reverb allows Cain’s vocals to soar on tracks like “American Teenager,” and vocal filters add to the album’s disturbing nature, especially on “Ptolemaea,” a frighteningly discordant moment in the album’s narrative.
 This project contains some of the most haunting music of the year, but never surrenders musical beauty.

 SOS by SZA

-SZA’s long-awaited sophomore album opens with “SOS,” a punchy and compelling introduction that sets the stage for the wide variety of tracks that follow, including sugary-sweet pop songs, a pop-punk banger, and vulnerable ballads.
-As always, SZA’s lyricism is striking due to its sincerity and relatability, best exhibited on “Special,” in which SZA regrets changing herself in an attempt to become ‘normal’ and losing her uniqueness in the process.
+SZA’s long-awaited sophomore album opens with “SOS,” a punchy and compelling introduction that sets the stage for the wide variety of music that follows, including sugary-sweet pop songs, a pop-punk banger, and vulnerable ballads.
+As always, SZA’s lyricism is striking with its sincerity and relatability, best exhibited on “Special” as SZA reflects on how changing herself to become ‘normal’ caused her to lose what made her unique.
 Strong guest artists add to the album’s excitement, including an unexpected but successful collaboration with Phoebe Bridgers and a Travis Scott feature that once again proves how well they work together.
-Although it’s no Ctrl, SZA’s talent is evident throughout SOS, a collection of 23 worthwhile tracks.
+SZA’s talent is on full display throughout SOS, a collection of 23 worthwhile tracks.